DE0CH/velarium/docs/ib/ib_docs.md

 # Criterion A
 ## Description of Scenario

-My client is the psychology teacher in my school.
+My client is a psychology teacher in my school.
 For the subject Psychology, students often need to quote studies to support their claims in their exams or research paper.
-The categorization for the paper are very specific to IB as well, such as the nine designated topics, the three different approaches.
-There is also a very specific set of code studies that are considered valid for the examinations.
-In my initial meeting with her (See Interview Transcript in Appendix), she said that students can benefit greatly from a search engine that can filter the studies for them as they would not need to manually go through all the studies themselves to find the relevant one.
-The current search engine such as Google Scholar and Jstor are not suitable for the specific scenario as they contain a very large dataset, many of the paper are not suitable for the IB Psychology.
+The categorization for the papers is very specific to IB as well, such as the nine designated topics, the three different approaches.
+There is also a very specific set of studies that are considered valid for the examination.
+In my initial meeting with her (See Interview Transcript #1 in Appendix), she said that students can benefit greatly from a search engine that can filter the studies for them as they would not need to manually go through all the studies themselves on the internet to find the relevant ones.
+The current search engine such as Google Scholar and Jstor are not suitable for the specific scenario as they contain a very large dataset, many of the papers are not suitable for IB Psychology.
 She told me that she would want students to be able to search for specific topics and approaches.
-She would also want to be able to guide students through manually tagging documents.
+She would also want to be able to guide students through manually tagging papers.

 ## Rational
-I judged that using a web app would be most suitable for the Scenario.
-More specifically, using Django + Python + Semantic UI as the development frameworks, SQL, AWS S3 as the database and storage, and deployed on Heroku.
+I judge that using a web app would be most suitable for the Scenario.
+More specifically, using Django + Python + Semantic UI as the development frameworks, SQL, AWS S3 as the database and storage, and deploying on Heroku.
 A web app is chosen over a conventional app for several reasons.
 First, the database will be updated periodically by the teacher, so it would be convenient if all the students and teacher share the same database in order to eliminate the duplication of files.
 Second, a web app would load faster as it does not require download from the user.
-Third, it works cross platform as it would only require a web browser from the user to run well, which exist on almost all platforms such as Mac, Windows, Ubuntu Desktop and smartphones and tablets.
+Third, it works cross platform as it would only require a web browser, which exist on almost all platforms such as Mac, Windows, Ubuntu Desktop,  smartphones and tablets.
 It significantly widens the compatibility of the program without requiring the programmer to make a program for every platform.
-While cross platforms tools such as electron does exist, those are still unnecessary for the purpose of this project as the project would not need to be run offline.
-In addition, the city of the client has well-built internet infrastructure, so a slow or unavailable internet is not taken into account.
-Lastly, making this a web app significantly reduces the maintenance cost as an update can be pushed out instantly for everyone is there is a feature update.
+While cross platforms tools such as electron does exist, those are unnecessary as the project would not need to be run offline.
+In addition, the city of the client has a well-built internet infrastructure, so a slow or unavailable internet is not a concern.
+Lastly, making this a web app significantly reduces the maintenance cost as an update can be pushed out instantly for everyone when there is a feature update.

 The reason to choose Python and Django as the back end framework is predominately due to the connivance.
 Python is chosen over other programming language such as Java and C++ because of the faster development speed in trade of the slower runtime speed (Barot).
 The program does not need to have excellent performance as there would not be too much traffic.
 A web development framework would be very beneficial as that eliminates the need to write a web app from scratch.
-Plain HTML, CSS and Javascript (i.e. a static website) is not suitable for this project as the database will be dynamically built by the client.
+Plain HTML, CSS and Javascript (i.e. a static website) is not suitable for this project as the database will be dynamically updated by the client.
 For the exact reason, Django is chosen over other Python web development frameworks such as Flask because it has a very well-built interface for SQL databases that allow the user to interface with Python instead of SQL syntax (Singh).

 I choose Semantic UI as the front end development framework because it speeds up the development time as well.
 Semantic UI is particularly useful as it has a very large library of beautiful elements and modules for developers to incorporate into their design.